 Extracting data from HubSpot is similar to extracting data from the relational database.

 Step 1.
-Create a HubSpot connection which will be used as a source (FROM).
+Create a HubSpot Connection that will be used as a source (

 Step 4.
 Add a new source-to-destination transformation.

 Step 5.
 Select HubSpot Connection created in step 1 as a source Connection and select the HubSpot object you are extracting data from: